Find out which services and goods relating to welfare are exempt from VAT, and if welfare services and goods that you provide can be exempt from VAT.

 - receive any of these services

 Schedule 9, Group 7 VATA 1994 provides that supplies of welfare services and connected goods by charities, state regulated private welfare institutions or agencies, or public bodies are exempt from VAT.
 This Group also provides that the supply, otherwise than for profit, of certain goods and services made by a religious community to its resident members are also exempt from VAT.

 Exemption from VAT means that although no VAT is charged on the supply being made, the person making the supply is generally not entitled to reclaim VAT on the costs incurred in making the supply.
-More information on this can be found in Notice 706 Partial exemption.
+More information on this can be found in Partial exemption (VAT Notice 706).

 Schedule 7A, Group 9 VATA provides that supplies of welfare advice and information by a charity, state regulated private welfare institution or agency are made at a reduced rate of VAT.

-Welfare services are services which are directly connected with:
+Welfare services are services which are directly connected with the:

-- the care or protection of children and young persons
+- care or protection of children and young persons

 2.1 Services that are directly connected with the provision of care, treatment or instruction